Djack1010/graph4apk/README.md

 # graph4apk

-The tool graph4apk implements analysis for generating graphs from apk files, in details PDGs for each method and a basic version of an SDG (connecting all the PDG toghether trough their call statements).
+The tool graph4apk implements analysis for generating graphs from apk files, in details PDGs for each method and a basic version of an SDG (connecting all the PDGs toghether through their call statements).
 It is based on the Soot Framework.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Tested on Ubuntu 18.04 and Java8-OpenJDK.

 ### Dependencies

-The project needs Java8 and Soot3.3 to be run.
+The project needs Java8, Soot3.3 and Apache Maven to be run.
 The complete jar of Soot3.3 and its dependencies can be found in the "<project.rootPath>/lib" folder.

 ### Settings